 Butter is high in “bad saturated fats” and should be restricted.
 Choose a healthy vegetable spread instead.

-Truly, this has to be one of the biggest nutrition lies around.
+This one has to be one of the most prominent nutrition lies around.

 But it has been repeated by dietary advice guidelines and for many decades now.